Olaf Scholz: Federal and state political career

-Member of the Bundestag, 2002–2011
+Member of the Bundestag (2002–2011)

 Scholz was elected again to the Bundestag in the 2002 German federal election.
 From 2002 to 2004, Scholz also served as General Secretary of the SPD; he resigned from that office when party leader and Chancellor Gerhard Schröder, facing disaffection within his own party and hampered by persistently low public approval ratings, announced he would step down as Leader of the Social Democratic Party.

-Scholz was one of a series of politicians who sparked debate over the German journalistic norm of allowing interviewees to "authorize" and amend quotes before publication, after his press team insisted on heavily rewriting an interview with Die Tageszeitung in 2003.
-Editor Bascha Mika condemned the behavior as a "betrayal of the claim to a free press" and the newspaper ultimately published the interview with Scholz's answers blacked out.
+Scholz was one of a series of politicians who sparked debate over the German journalistic norm of allowing interviewees to "authorize" and amend quotes before publication.
+This came after his press team insisted on extensively editing an interview with Die Tageszeitung in 2003.
+Die Tageszeitung editor Bascha Mika condemned the norm as a "betrayal of the claim to a free press", and the newspaper ultimately published the interview with Scholz's answers blacked out.

-Scholz served as the SPD spokesperson on the inquiry committee investigating the German Visa Affair in 2005.
-Following the federal election later that year, he served as First Parliamentary Secretary of the SPD Bundestag Group, becoming Chief Whip of the Social Democratic Party.
+Scholz served as the SPD spokesperson on the inquiry committee investigating the 2005 German Visa Affair.
+Following the federal election later that year, he served as First Parliamentary Secretary of the SPD Bundestag Group.
+He also became Chief Whip of the Social Democratic Party.
 In this capacity, he worked closely with the CDU Chief Whip Norbert Röttgen to manage and defend the grand coalition led by Chancellor Angela Merkel in the Bundestag.
-He also served as a member of the Parliamentary Oversight Panel, which provides parliamentary oversight of the German intelligence services; the BND, MAD and BfV.
+Scholz also served as a member of the Parliamentary Oversight Panel, which provides parliamentary oversight of the German federal intelligence services; the BND, MAD and BfV.

-Scholz resigned from his Bundestag mandate on 10 March 2011, three days after he had been elected as First Mayor of Hamburg.